deanbgarlick/containerized_microservices_nlp_pipeline/README.md

-To spin up a jupyter notebook for development in the container environment:
+To spin up a jupyter notebook for development on of the container environments cd into the container:

 ```
 docker build . -t tmp_container